 So never mind Lydia's and Kitty's girlish giggles over men in uniform.
 Austen really wants us to think of England as a land under occupation.

-One wonders if Kelly would react the same way to all comedy that treats serious matters with levity -- what does Kelly think about The Mikado, or The Importance of Being Ernest, or Duck Soup, which feature the death penalty, child abduction, defrauding widows, and war.
+One wonders if Kelly would react the same way to all comedy that treats serious matters with levity -- what does Kelly think about The Mikado, or The Importance of Being Ernest, A Funny Thing Happened on the Way to the Forum, or Duck Soup, which make light of arbitrary capital punishment, child abduction, slavery, defrauding widows, and war.
 I'd say that Kelly doesn't understand black humour, but she'd only accuse me of having an unconscious hidden meaning.

 In Mansfield Park, Austen paints Fanny Price, entering the ball room, with her beloved cousin Edmund's chain holding her beloved brother's topaz cross, around her neck.
 Supposing that we care about Fanny (another question entirely) aren't we supposed to feel her little heart flutter as she combats her shyness?
 Do we see the warm glow in her cheek as she takes comfort in wearing the dual talismans of the two people who mean the most to her in the world?
 Are you feeling the love, reader?
 The warmth?